Have you tried the reverse sear steak oven to cast iron cooking method? It results in a perfectly cooked medium rare ribeye steak every time.

 So, the next time you're getting ready to cook up some steaks, consider the reverse sear steak cooking method.
 It' probably the best way to make a perfectly cooked medium rare steak.

 Are you ready to try ButcherBox?
-Now’s a great time to get in on the 2 FREE 10 ounce Ribeye steaks and $10 off deal that’s only being offered to Low Carb Yum readers.
-But, you’ll need to hurry because the special ends on March 7, 2017 at midnight PST!
+Now's a great time to get in on the special offer that's being offered to Low Carb Yum readers.

 How to Reverse Sear Steak

 - 12 ounce ribeye steak